AFD-Illinois/pyharm/README.md

 pyHARM is a set of Python functions implementing (most of) the current version of the HARM scheme for general-relativistic magnetohydrodynamics (GRMHD) from Gammie et al 2003, used by e.g. `iharm3d`, `bhlight`, and others.
 It also includes a set of analysis and plotting tools built on these functions, for reading and analyzing HDF5 output from the C-based harm codes, or translated from other codes with [EHT-babel](https://github.com/AFD-Illinois/EHT-babel/).

 ## Installing:
-The supported/main method for installation is with anaconda:
+The supported/main method for installation is with anaconda.
+Just download it from [here](https://www.anaconda.com/distribution/#download-section), make sure that `conda` is in your `PATH`, and run the following:

 ```bash
 $ conda env create -f environment.yml